PetarSpassov/Quinngard/README.md

   - Hall of Skalds will now appear even with no Stag in team (weight 2), and more often with Stag in team (weight 1 -> 5)
 - **Goat**
   - Goat 2nd Conquest Bonus will no longer appear if you don't have Defensive Strategy
-  - Removed Food Trade as a possible reward in Bifrost
+  - Removed "Food Trade" lore from the reward pool
 - **Raven**
-  - Removed the 1st Conquest Bonus from appearing as a Bifrost reward
+  - Removed the 1st Conquest Bonus from the reward pool
 - **Wolf**
-  - Added Spoils of War as a possible reward in Bifrost (weight 5, clan weight 20)
+  - Added "Spoils of War" lore into the reward pool (weight 5, clan weight 20)
 - **Bear**
   - Bear 2nd Conquest Bonus will no longer appear if you don't have Shieldbearer Camp
 - **Boar**
   - Boar 2nd Conquest Bonus can now appear (there was an error in the code where instead of Altar of Kings, it was looking for Altar of the Gods)
   - Boar 2nd Conquest Bonus should appear more often (weight 15 -> 40)
+  - Removed "Bartering" lore from the reward pool
+- **Dragon**
-  - Removed Bartering from appearing as a Bifrost reward
+  - Removed "Capture" lore from the reward pool
 - **Horse**
   - Horse 2nd Conquest Bonus should appear a bit less often (weight 30 -> 22)
   - Horse 1st Conquest Bonus should appear a bit more often (weight 22 -> 30)
 - **Rat**
   - Rat 1st Conquest Bonus should appear much less often (weight 15 -> 5)
-  - Healing Fire lore should appear much more often (weight 30 -> 50)
+  - "Healing Fire" lore should appear much more often (weight 30 -> 50)
 - **Lynx**
   - Lynx 1st Conquest Bonus will no longer appear if you don't have Hunting Lodge
 - **Kraken**
-  - Removed Knowledge from Beyond from appearing as a Bifrost reward
+  - Removed "Knowledge from Beyond" lore from the reward pool
-  - Near the Sea Spirit should appear more often (weight 40 -> 60)
+  - "Near the Sea Spirit" lore should appear more often (weight 40 -> 60)
-  - Foresight tech Wyrd gain increased from +1 to +2, and female villager chance raised from 50% to 75%.
+  - "Foresight" lore Wyrd gain increased from +1 to +2, and female villager chance raised from 50% to 75%.
   - Removed the following bonuses from appearing for Kraken:
-    - Journeymen
-    - Protector of the Land
+    - Happiness lores (Journeymen, Protector of the Land, Osmosis, Quality of Life, Training Field)
-    - Osmosis
-    - Quality of Life
-    - Training Field
+    - Brewery, Stove, Hall of Skalds (kingdom happiness buildings shouldn't appear for it to begin with)
 - **Squirrel**
-  - Economics will now only show up if there is a Squirrel in the game
+  - "Economics" lore will now only show up if there is a Squirrel in the game
-  - Stove is now a starter building and will not show up as an end-of-year reward.
+  - Stove is now a starter building and has been removed from the reward pool.
+  - "Rumourmongering" lore can now only appear for Squirrel.
+It should appear less often (weight 25 -> 15)

 ## __Known Issues__
 - One person pressing "Choose" more than once on Team Vote objectives will not unselect the choice and will instead lock the game.